singingwolfboy/netlify-home/_posts/2016-04-25-static-ecommerce-with-flatmarket-a-step-by-step-guide.md

 <!-- excerpt -->

-Flatmarket uses Stripe for payment processing, a Heroku app to ... and is built on the latest web technologies like hapi, React and Webpack.
+Flatmarket uses Stripe for payment processing, a Heroku app to validate purchases and interact with the Stripe API, and is built on the latest web technologies like hapi, React and Webpack.

 We'll be using the [Flatmarket Example](https://github.com/christophercliff/flatmarket-example) to show you how to get it up and running on Netlify.
 You can then set up your own Flatmarket server, and run the configuration the same way.
 Let's get started.